tabete-community/kotatsu/_pages/crew.md

   <img src="{{ site.baseurl }}/assets/img/community_ico.png" alt="Community" class="brand-mark">
 </p>

-**Tabete** is a circle of friends, consultants and tinkerers who believe work is richer when it feels like an open table.
+**Tabete** is a circle of consultants and friends who believe work is richer when it feels like an open table.

 <ul class="crew">
 {% for author in site.data.authors %}